 Learning Support & Tutoring

-Tutoring in a broad range of topics is available free to all Seattle Central students.
+Tutoring in a broad range of topics is free to all Seattle Central students.
 The Learning Support Network provides academic support in order to: improve comprehension, increase competence, instill confidence, and promote success.
-Visit The Learning Support Network website for more information on our hours, locations, and services, including our 24-7 Online E-Tutoring option.
+Visit The Learning Support Network website for more information on hours, locations, and services, including a 24-7 Online E-Tutoring option.

 Seattle Central College is no longer doing a general distribution of equipment.
 Use this form to request equipment replacement if you have checked out equipment and that equipment is no longer working.

-All requests are reviewed base upon several variable including inventory, access to location of physical equipment, and pick-up opportunities using social distancing protocols.
+All requests are reviewed base upon several variables including inventory, access to location of physical equipment, and pick-up opportunities using social distancing protocols.

 eLearning conducted a few online training sessions for students on how to use Canvas and Zoom.
 We provided a 30-minute virtual tour of each application.
 The archived videos are below for you to review.